mlcommons/inference/v0.7/speech_recognition/rnnt/README.md

 # 2. Directions

-Open `steps/run.sh`.
+Open `run.sh`.
 Set the stage variable to "-1".
-You need conda on your PATH.
+You need conda and a C/C++ compiler on your PATH.
+This script is responsible for downloading dependencies, data, and the model.

-Run `steps/run.sh`.
+Run `./run.sh` from this directory.

 As you complete stages, you can set the variable "stage" to a higher number for rerunning.

-NOTE: This part will be elaborated on later.
-There is no Loadgen integration right now.

 # 3. Dataset/Environment
 ### Publication/Attribution